ThatCoolCoder/foss-rcas/README.md

 - come up with a neater way to add the default aircraft cameras (currently they're just stuck on by FlightSettingsScreen)
     - it's tricky because we use the content loading metadata to get the plane size.
 Perhaps we need to decouple the aircraft info bit from the content bit
         - or we could just give them the content bit.
+- update to godot 4?
+    - wait until it has opengl support or whatever important thing it was missing